zio/zio/docs/datatypes/stream/zstream.md

   ZStream.fromInputStream(new FileInputStream("file.txt"))
 ```

 Note that the InputStream will not be explicitly closed after it is exhausted.
-Use `ZStream.fromInputStreamZIO`, or `ZStream.fromInputStreamManaged` instead.
+Use `ZStream.fromInputStreamZIO`, or `ZStream.fromInputStreamScoped` instead.

 **ZStream.fromInputStreamZIO** — Creates a stream from a `java.io.InputStream`.
 Ensures that the InputStream is closed after it is exhausted: